imagej/imagej.github.io/_pages/plugins/spim-registration/index.md

     \* [Multi-view fusion](/plugins/multi-view-fusion): Performs a weighted average fusion of the dataset, which includes blending and/or content-based weightening.
 The plugin can be found in Plugins-&gt;SPIM Registration-&gt;Multi-view fusion.
     -   [Multi-view deconvolution](/plugins/multi-view-deconvolution): Performs a multi-view deconvolution of the dataset which requires an estimation of the point spread function.

 ***Please note:*** *the SPIM registration has been rewritten and now replaces the "old" plugin collection (Registration, Advanced Registration, MultiChannel Registration) which has been moved to the deprecated folder.
-For information regarding these outdated plugins please refer to this [page](SPIM_Bead_Registration_(deprecated)).*
+For information regarding these outdated plugins please refer to this [page](/plugins/spim-bead-registration-deprecated).*

 Detailed tutorials
 ------------------